Explore full-time residential training

 As an ordinand at Trinity, you will:

 - Grow, laugh, pray, discuss, eat, and worship immersed in a learning community of passionate fellow disciples of Jesus Christ.

-- Participate in seminars as well as smaller pastoral groups with tutors who will challenge you to understand the Bible with greater depth, and to apply that knowledge to minister effectively in the local church.
+- Participate in seminars as well as smaller Tutor Groups with tutors who will challenge you to understand the Bible with greater depth, and to apply that knowledge to minister effectively in the local church.

 - Commit to a local parish in which you, as part of a small group of Trinity students, will help lead and serve the congregation, alongside an experienced vicar.

 - Find that your spouse and your family are embraced into a community with strong support systems, including Connect for student spouses and Muddy Boots Day Nursery.